 Unless your dog’s eyes are red and producing more than usual with some signs of discomfort, it’s nothing you should be worried about.

-However, if your dog seems to be crying and tearing up constantly despite all the treats and belly rubs you’ve been giving it, something else might really be bothering them.
+However, if your dog seems to be crying and tearing up constantly despite all the treats and belly rubs you’ve been giving it, check their eyes again for any signs of dust or other foreign particles.
+If the problem persists and you have no other options, then you might want to contact your nearest vet for help.

 2. Clear and Watery